How End-to-End Encryption Works in WebRTC Video Calls

 Using the dashboard

-The Digital Samba dashboard provides an easy-to-use interface for managing your online meetings.
-In just a few clicks, you can enable end-to-end encryption (E2EE) for added security.
+The Digital Samba dashboard provides an interface for managing your online meetings, where E2EE can be enabled in a few clicks:

-- If you're creating a new room, click on 'Create a room'.
+2. If you're creating a new room, click 'Create a room'.

 Using the REST API

-Here is an example of how to enable E2EE for a new conference call or room using the Digital Samba API:
+Here is an example of creating a room with E2EE enabled, using the Digital Samba API:

 "e2ee_enabled": true